 The triggers of motion sickness differ according to the individual, but there are some common causes that you might like to look out for if you suffer from this condition while travelling.
-For example, if you experience sea-sickness while on boats, you might find that being below deck for too long leaves you feeling queasy and disoriented, or you might be affected by reading or looking at objects that are not static, as well as being too close to the edge of the boat.
+For example, if you experience sea-sickness while on boats, you might find that being below deck for too long leaves you feeling queasy and disoriented, or you might be affected by reading or looking at objects that are static, as well as being too close to the edge of the boat.

 If you suffer from motion sickness in cars, then things that set off your symptoms could include sitting in the back seat, reading while on the move (even looking at maps can trigger symptoms) or being in a stuffy environment for too long.
-If you’re feeling sick on a plane then there might be little you can do about the turbulence that are so often the cause of motion sickness, but sitting by the wing could help.
+If you’re feeling sick on a plane then there might be little you can do about the turbulence that is so often the cause of motion sickness, but sitting by the wing could help.

 Remedies for seasickness

 So, what about dealing with the effects of sea-sickness or motion sickness?
 Some people find that relatively simple solutions can help them.
 For example, making sure there is fresh air coming into the car can be useful, as can sitting in the front sea or trying to go to sleep.
 Staying near the middle of boats, where it is more stable, can also be a good idea.

 However, these solutions aren’t enough for everyone so you might like to also consider some other options for treating motion sickness.
 For instance, there are pressure bracelets available that some people find useful.
 There is also new technology out in the form of head worn computer devices that give the wearer a digital image of the horizon.
 Alternatively, there are some very good anti-seasickness tablets available that could make a big difference to how you travel.
 Ginger tablets are thought to be useful, but if this is not an option for you then the two main types of medicated tablet are hyoscine and promethazine.